langara/kimium/README.md

 =============================

 Kopium is a Vimium fork with small changes for Kotlin devs.

-(and a way to cope with less and less open and extensible browsers) Vimium is a browser extension that provides keyboard-based navigation and control of the web in the spirit of the Vim editor.
+(and a way to cope with less and less open and extensible browsers)

+Vimium is a browser extension that provides keyboard-based navigation and control of the web in the spirit of the Vim editor.

 **Installation instructions:**
-Kopium: this flag has to be enabled!: chrome://flags/#extensions-on-chrome-urls (see manifest.json file)

 - Chrome:
   [Chrome web store](https://chrome.google.com/extensions/detail/dbepggeogbaibhgnhhndojpepiihcmeb)